Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/write-custom-processors.md

 var action = new InputAction(processors: "myvalueshift(valueShift=2.3)");
 ```

+## Customize the Editor UI

-**3.** To customize the UI for editing your Processor, create a custom [`InputParameterEditor`](../api/UnityEngine.InputSystem.Editor.InputParameterEditor-1.html) class for it:
+To customize the UI for editing your Processor, create a custom [`InputParameterEditor`](../api/UnityEngine.InputSystem.Editor.InputParameterEditor-1.html) class for it:

 ```CSharp
 // No registration is necessary for an InputParameterEditor.